mrspeaker/webgl2-voxels/README.md

 * move skymap with player
 * fix jumping (double tap to fly)
 * camera clips when jumping and looking up
+* shouldn't be able to build UP to portal level Y = 16.
+* sit in portal == new world